cmrigney/skill-share/README.md

 # Auto-extracts to ~/.claude/skills/slack-gif-creator
 ```

+Now when you run `claude`, this skill will be available!

 ## What are Claude Skills?

 Claude Agent Skills are modular capabilities that extend Claude's functionality.
 Each skill is a directory containing: